oktaytuncay/Kubernetes/kubernetes.md

 What does each admission controller do?

-**AlwaysPullImages :** Ensures that every time a pod is created, the images are always pulled.
+**AlwaysPullImages:** Ensures that every time a pod is created, the images are always pulled.

-**DefaultStorageClass :** It monitors the creation of PVCs and automatically adds them to the default storage class if no storage class is specified.
+**DefaultStorageClass:** It monitors the creation of PVCs and automatically adds them to the default storage class if no storage class is specified.

-**EventRateLimit :** Can help set a limit on the request would be the API server can handle at a time to prevent the API server from flooding with requests.
+**EventRateLimit:** Can help set a limit on the request would be the API server can handle at a time to prevent the API server from flooding with requests.

-**NamespaceExists :** Rejects request to name spaces that do not exist.
+**NamespaceExists:** Rejects requests to namespaces that do not exist.

-Lets assume, we want to create a pod in namespace called dev that does not exist.
+Let's assume, we want to create a pod in a namespace called dev that does not exist.

 ```bash
 % kubectl run nginx --image nginx -n dev